Tag Archives: electronics

 Tutorial: build a distance sensor with a Raspberry Pi Pico and CircuitPython

 In a previous tutorial “build a distance sensor with an alarm” we used an Arduino Nano (coded in a C-variant).
 Now, we will do the same with a Raspberry Pi Pico and CircuitPython, a version of Python which runs on microcontrollers.
-In this tutorial you will learn to build a distance sensor with an alarm. … Continue reading Tutorial: build a distance sensor with a Raspberry Pi Pico and CircuitPython
+If you are more interested in programming the Pico with the Arduino IDE (in … Continue reading Tutorial: build a distance sensor with a Raspberry Pi Pico and CircuitPython

 Tutorial: Create a gamecontroller for the catch-the-ball game